ASTRO logo

 Facts for Kids

-Carl Friedrich Gauss was a prominent German mathematician and scientist known for his groundbreaking contributions to various fields, including mathematics, astronomy, and statistics.
+Johann Carl Friedrich Gauss was a German mathematician, astronomer, geodesist, and physicist known as the 'Prince of Mathematicians' for his significant contributions to various fields in mathematics and science.

 main image